Amulet.

 A small object, often worn, carried, or hung in a doorway, kept for its protective influence against harm or misfortune.

 An amulet is an object kept for protection.
-The word descends through Latin amuletum, with roots that may go back to Arabic himalat, "something carried."
-The function is the older one in human history: to ward off harm, evil, illness, or bad luck.
+The word descends through Latin amuletum, recorded by Pliny the Elder in the first century CE, with roots that may reach further back to Arabic himalat, "something carried."
+The function itself is older than any of these names.
+It is one of the oldest documented human behaviours: a small thing worn, carried, or placed at a threshold to ward off harm, illness, the evil eye, or whatever the local tradition feared most.
 Where a talisman is traditionally said to attract, an amulet is traditionally said to repel.